-Waterfront and Marina
+Waterfront & Marina Strategic Plan

 The Waterfront and Marina Strategic Plan encompasses the entire length of Barrie’s waterfront, starting from Johnson’s Beach and the easterly limits of the North Shore Trail at Penetanguishene Road, including the westerly, southerly and easterly surroundings of Kempenfelt Bay and the City of Barrie marina, all the way to Wilkin’s Beach near the City’s easterly boundary with the Town of Innisfil.

 Public input from two open houses and multiple stakeholder meetings revealed that conflicting visions exist for the future of the Barrie Waterfront.
 Is the Barrie Waterfront a recreational resource for City residents?
 Is it a tourist attraction and economic development engine?
 Is it a cultural resource and the location for various festivals and events?
 Is it a natural heritage resource that requires protection from all of this activity?
 Can it be all things to all people?
 These questions indicate that a clear vision is needed that will promote long-term decision-making that conforms to that vision.